Abhilash-Korraprolu/COVID19-Global-Forecasting-Challenge-Kaggle/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Since the count is cumulative, the trend is exponential in nature.
+Since the vales are cumulative, the trend is exponential in nature.

 ``` r
 # ARIMA Model Building